igorporciuncula/terraform/epamlabs/CI/README.md

 # CI - EPAM Labs

-Information about the project:

- - Upload the Jenkinsfile
- - Create CI pipeline
+ - Create JOB Jenkins using Jenkinsfile
+ - Use BlueOcean